shitsuta/scrapy/docs/topics/settings.rst

 EDITOR
 ------

-Default: `depends on the environment`
+デフォルト: `depends on the environment`

 The editor to use for editing spiders with the :command:`edit` command.
 It defaults to the ``EDITOR`` environment variable, if set.
 Otherwise, it defaults